iyehah/Electron-school-app/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For any questions or issues, feel free to reach out to the project maintainer.
+For any questions or issues, feel free to reach out to the project maintainer. @iyehah